"Gallipoli" (Peter Weir, 1972)

-At the time this film premiered, the Viet Nam war was still raging, and it was the hot topic in the Presidential contest that year between President Richard Nixon and Senator George McGovern.
-Two Australian business men, Robert Stigwood (who would be the man behind the "Bee Gees" phenomenon later in the decade) and Rupert Murdoch, owner of some of the Australian and British tabloids, who would parlay his fortune into acquiring 20th Century Fox Company and turning it into his News Corp., took a chance funding this anti-war film about one of Australia's saddest hours, written and directed by the brightest light in the New Wave of Australian cinema.
+"Gallipoli" (Peter Weir, 1981) Two Australian business men, Robert Stigwood (the man behind the "Bee Gees" phenomenon and flush with money and influence) and Rupert Murdoch, owner of some of the Australian and British tabloids, who would parlay his fortune into acquiring 20th Century Fox Company and turning it into his News Corp., took a chance funding this anti-war film about one of Australia's saddest hours, written and directed by the brightest light in the New Wave of Australian cinema.

 ANZAC Day, commemorating the landing of the Australian-NewZealand forces at Gallipoli, is celebrated as a national holiday each April 25th.